Code-Institute-Submissions/CI-MS1-Band-Website-Punchke/README.md

 - https://codepen.io/TimPietrusky/pen/gqlhA - author of my chosen solution for the navbar responsiveness - I tries to tweak his code a bit - original author referenced in my project0s code

-- Claire Lally - for being kind enough to send me a link to her readme.md file, to assist me in writting mine - https://github.com/ClaireLally8/TravelDiary/blob/master/README.md
+- Claire Lally - for being kind enough to send me a link to her readme.md file, to assist me in writting mine - for instance, I used her "Deployment" section as a model or a template for my own - https://github.com/ClaireLally8/TravelDiary/blob/master/README.md

 - https://www.w3schools.com/ and https://css-tricks.com/ in general - for all the time I spent there